-- Georeferencing the Image

 - Manual Georeferencing

 - Automatic Georeferencing

 - Exporting a Georeferenced Image

-The three reference markers (\square , \bigcirc , \diamondsuit) are used to set coordinates for the image in the scene.
+Adding georeference data to a map will set the location of the map in the three-dimensional viewer.
+It is often used as a first step in setting the coordinates for the project as a whole.
+The three reference markers (\Box , \odot , \diamond) are used to set coordinates for the image in the scene.
 If the image is the first object added to the project, this will, in effect, set the coordinate system for the project.

-The scene markers (5, 5, 5) let you copy georeference information from the scene.
+The scene markers (\Box , \Box , \Box , \Box) let you copy georeference information from the scene.

 Cropping the image to only the area of interest will reduce video RAM usage and may improve graphics performance.
-To crop the image, click on the Crop Image button (🖆) at the top of the window, then drag around the part of the image you wish to use.
-Click on the Remove Crop button (^a) to clear the cropping.
+To crop the image, click on the Crop Image button (🖄) at the top of the window, then drag around the part of the image you wish to use.
+Click on the Remove Crop button (^(III)) to clear the cropping.